OtisAlejandro/PromptInspector/README.md

 # PromptInspector

-PromptInspector is a discord bot based off of [sALTaccount/PromptInspectorBot](https://github.com/sALTaccount/PromptInspectorBot) but in JavaScript
+PromptInspector is a discord bot based off of [sALTaccount/PromptInspectorBot](https://github.com/sALTaccount/PromptInspectorBot) but in JavaScript.

 ## Table of Contents